 It is the purpose of this essay, through selective canvass of our inherited theories about international law, to consider the potential contributions of such theories to a comprehensive jurisprudence of international law which will not impede, but creatively facilitate, the thinking of all whose choices and activities must affect the quality of emerging international law and public order.
 In the course of this canvass of past theories we will explore the need for a more viable jurisprudence of international law, the appropriate criteria for evaluating such a jurisprudence, the trends in approximation to such criteria exhibited by past theories, the factors which have affected past achievement, possible future developments, and some conceivable alternatives for a more configurative, hence viable, jurisprudence.

 Date of Authorship for this Version

 McDougal, Myres S.; Lasswell, Harold D.; and Reisman, W. Michael, "Theories About International Law: Prologue to a Configurative Jurisprudence" (1968).
 Faculty Scholarship Series.
-Paper 2577.
+2577.